ruby-processing/math_demo/README.md

 # math_demo
-An example of how you might develop an app with propane
+An example of how you might develop an app as a gem with propane

 to install